HoGentTIN/linux-training-labs/README.md

 This repository contains lab environments to accompany the [Linux training](https://github.com/HoGentTIN/linux-training-hogent) study material.

-## Getting started
+## Prerequisites

-In order to use these labs, you need to have a working installation:
+In order to use these lab environments, you need to have a working installation of the following software on your physical system:

 - [Git](https://www.git-scm.com/), a revision control system
 - [VirtualBox](https://www.virtualbox.org/), a desktop virtualization tool
 - [Vagrant](https://www.vagrantup.com/), a command line tool for managing reproducible virtual machine environments

-If your physical system is a recent version Windows, install these from an Administrator command prompt:
+If you run a recent version Windows, install these from an Administrator command prompt:

 ```shell
 > winget install Git.Git